|SSM Cardinal Glennon Children's Medical Center|

 Kids with diabetes are the ones getting blood tests and insulin injections, but they can be a challenge for parents, too.

 Your child's diabetes health care team will help you both learn to manage the disease and minimize the pain and anxiety surrounding injections and blood tests.
-The team may also tell you about testing technologies and medications that offer the most convenience and least discomfort.
+The team also may tell you about testing technologies and medicines that offer the most convenience and least discomfort.

 Together, you and the diabetes health care team can find the most comfortable solutions available.